 Silver said the project will aim to create a “special lifestyle.”

-The project's initial six to nine months has been dedicated to permitting and design work, he said.
+The next six to nine months will be dedicated to permitting and design work, he said.

 The project architect is Columbia-based 2LR and project engineer is Mount Pleasant-based Earthsource Engineering.
 Orangeburg-based O'Cain Construction will be the project's main contractor.

 "How thrilled we are to have this economic development opportunity come to life here on the 601 corridor," Rep. Gilda Cobb-Hunter said.

 The Orangeburg Democrat praised Silver for his commitment to Orangeburg County.

 "As long as Andrew Silver is in Orangeburg County and is interested in bringing … things that will make a difference in the quality of life of the men, women and children and families who live here and call this place home, we are all a lot better off,” she said.

 Orangeburg County Development Commission Board Chairman Kenneth Middleton said, “This is another exciting opportunity for growth in Orangeburg County and what we are able to offer to our citizens.

 "Andrew and his team have done a remarkable job of coming into Orangeburg.
 I am so glad he fell in love with Orangeburg.
 He has taken on some amazing projects and he continues to deliver.”